 Pancreatic Cancer Action Network-AACR Pathway to Leadership Grants

 The Pancreatic Cancer Action Network-AACR Pathway to Leadership Grants represent a joint effort to ensure the future leadership of pancreatic cancer research by supporting outstanding early career investigators beginning in their postdoctoral research positions and continuing through their successful transition to independence.
-The research proposed for funding may be basic, translational, clinical, or epidemiological in nature and must have direct applicability and relevance to pancreatic cancer.
+Funded research can be basic, translational, clinical, or epidemiological in nature.

 Two key driving forces in pancreatic ductal adenocarcinoma (PDA) are activating mutations in KRAS (>90% of cases) and pancreatic cancer stem cells (PCSCs).
 Dr. Abel previously found that a transcription factor called HNF1A is highly expressed in PCSCs compared to other tumor cells.
 He hypothesized that HNF1A is a critical driver of PCSC progression.
 In the mentored phase of his research project, he demonstrated that depleting HNF1A impaired tumor growth in vitro and in vivo.
 In the independent phase of his project, he has set out to determine how HNF1A drives resistance to KRAS ablation.